 Happy Birthday Yeshua.
-In just two days, on April 9th, 2016, it will be the 1st of Nisan and we get to sing that little ditty so familiar to all (with a few words changed!):
+Saturday, March 17, 2018 will be the 1st of Nisan on the Biblical calendar and we get to sing that little ditty so familiar to all (with a few words changed!):

 Happy Birthday to you,